On the Commons:

 A newsletter about ownership, private property, and what we lose in the privatization of the commons, by essayist and author of A Walking Life: Reclaiming Our Health and Our Freedom—One Step at a Time Antonia Malchik.
 I have written essays for Aeon, The Atlantic, Orion, High Country News, and many other publications (most published essays are on my website).
 On the Commons comes from, and is often about, where I live in the Rocky Mountains of northwest Montana.

-This research on private property discards centuries of philosophical and legal arguments made in its defense—by philosophers like John Locke and William Blackstone—for a much simpler explanation: theft.
+My research on private property discards centuries of philosophical and legal arguments made in its defense—by philosophers like John Locke and jurist William Blackstone—for a much simpler explanation: theft.
 Or, “I took it; now it’s mine.”

 This newsletter grew out of my first book, A Walking Life, about how walking makes us human, and how we lost it through a century of car-centric infrastructure—the theft of public rights of way and access in service of the automobile.